super-hughman/super-hughman.github.io/index.markdown

 Hi!
 <br/><br/>
-I'm Hugh Gabriel, a writer, scientist and educator.
-Check out my current scientific and creative projects, and come back soon for publications and more that are currently in the works.
+I'm Hugh Gabriel, a writer, scientist and communications specialist.
+Whether it's making a lichen costume, interviewing icthyologists, or photoshopping a mammoth, I love finding creative ways to tell stories.
+Check out my current social media and journalism projects, and come back soon for publications and more that are currently in the works.
 Make sure to take a look at the  <a href="https://www.hughgabriel.com/Toad%20Blog/">Toad Blog</a>, where I chronicle lessons learned raising eight tiny toads.
 You can sign up for email alerts below to stay up to date when a new blog is published.
 <br/><br/>
 <!-- Begin Mailchimp Signup Form -->